Code-Institute-Submissions/dawnmanning/README.md

 ## UX

 Lunar Records is a record comapany that signs artist/singers.
+There are three pages Home, About, Sign Me and Contact.
 The website allows artists to sign up(sign me).
 The website provides a one stop shop for artists which includes digital marketing,uploads artits music to streaming sites, provides artits with links to recording studios and video creators.
 Lunar Records provides a different service as it does not own the rights to the artists music and only takes a small percentage of downloads.
-### There are three pages Home, About, Sign Me and Contact.

 - User type-Artist/performer, I want to look for a manager-record deal, so that the artist can achieve a finished piece that can be streamed .